andydunstall/piko/README.md

 ### Production Traffic

-Piko is built to serve production traffic, which means the Piko server must run as a cluster of nodes to be fault tolerant, scale horizontally and support zero downtime deployments.
+Piko is built to serve production traffic by running the Piko server as a cluster of nodes to be fault tolerant, scale horizontally and support zero downtime deployments.

 Say an upstream is listening for traffic on endpoint E and connects to node N.